-[Section 123 inserted by No. 46 of 2010 s.
+[Section 123 inserted: No. 46 of 2010 s.
 54.]

 124. Rates payable under section 61

-Despite the amendments made by the Agriculture and Related Resources Protection Amendment Act 2010 sections 28 to 32 (the amending sections), sections 61 to 65, as in force before the amending sections came into operation 1, continue to apply in relation to a rate payable for a financial year commencing on a day before the amending sections came into operation except that —
+Despite the amendments made by the Agriculture and Related Resources Protection Amendment Act 2010 sections 28 to 32 (the amending sections), sections 61 to 65, as in force before the amending sections came into operation, continue to apply in relation to a rate payable for a financial year commencing on a day before the amending sections came into operation except that —